dnoice/Proving-Grounds-Python-Edition/astronomy-and-astrophysics/simulating_the_light_curve_of_a_binary_star_system.md

-# 🌟 Stellar Dynamics: Simulating the Light Curve of a Binary Star System
+# 💃🌟 Cosmic Tango: Simulating the Light Curve of a Binary Star System

 ---